Glossary of Terms

 See Also: Bitmap, PostScript, Raster Graphics, Vectors, Vector Graphics

-Two consecutive pages as they appear in printed piece.
+Two consecutive pages as they appear in a printed piece.

 Really Simple Syndication